136MasterNR/Battles-of-Batch/README.md

 ### How it Works : Effects (#3.1)
   - Some effects are turn-based damages, it can be applied on both the player and the enemy.
 Effects such as poison or fire are useful for damaging the enemies without the need of any more additional player actions.
 Other effects such as slow down or weakness, can be used to debuff the player or enemy for a set of turns.
   - **Slow Down**: This effect will increase the action value of the enemy or player, basically slowing them down by a bit.
+This can be useful to avoid double enemy attacks caused by support units.
   - **Fire**: This effect will damage the enemy or the player every registered turn, for a set amount of turns.
   - **Poison**: This effect will damage the enemy or the player every registered round, for a set amount of rounds.
-  - **Bleed**: This effect will damage the enemy or the player every registered turn, until the item Heal is used.
+  - **Bleed**: This effect will damage the enemy or the player every registered turn, until they are Healed.

 ### How it Works : Enemies (#3.2)
   - Enemies spawn with a random amount of HP, the amount increases depending on the enemy's level.
   - Enemies deal a random amount of damage to the player, the amount increases depending on the enemy's level.
   - Every enemy deals its own damage, which means once one enemy is dead it will no longer deal damage, dealing less total damage to the player.
-  - Some enemies have special ablities, such as poisoning the player, or other self-buffs.
+  - Some enemies have special ablities, such as poisoning the player, or literally anything else.

 ### How it Works : Skills (#3.3)
   - **Main Attack**: Increases your base damage.